malicktech/RdvMedecins/README_DB.md

-doctors (This table will have details about the doctor) patients (This table will have details about the patient) specialization (It defines the specialization of a doctor eg. Dentist, Dermatologist etc.) appointment_schedule (Doctor will create an appointment schedule)
+doctors (This table will have details about the doctor) patients (This table will have details about the patient) specialization (It defines the specialization of a doctor eg. Dentist etc.)
+TimeSlots (timeslot fo doctor) appointment_schedule (Doctor will create an appointment schedule from his timeslot) Appointments

 ## link :
 http://stackoverflow.com/questions/25563459/db-schema-for-appointment-booking-app-what-is-the-correct-relationship-between